 Geronimo Stilton

-The Geronimo Stilton is written by an Italian author named Elisabetta Dami about planet Omar.
-The series is about a mouse that lives in a fictional place calluses New Mouse City which seems to be modeled after New York City about the journey.
+The Geronimo Stilton is written by an Italian author named Elisabetta Dami and is about planet Omar.
+The series is about a mouse that lives in a fictional place called New Mouse City, which seems to be modeled after New York City and is about the journey.
 The mouse is an author and journalist who writes for a newspaper about a mother.
-Geronimo likes to be quiet and left alone but is often thrust into situations that make him have to stray from the type of life in the tale.
+Geronimo likes to be quiet and left alone but is often thrust into situations that make him stray from the type of life in the tale.
 You’ll find that kids love this series of literary works about teachers.
 So, this is a good choice for families who have both genders about magic.

 Tales Of A Fourth-Grade Nothing